kyma-project/eventing-manager/README.md

    kyma alpha deploy
    ```

-   **NOTE**: For single-cluster mode, edit the Lifecycle Manager role to give access to all resources.
+  > **NOTE**: For single-cluster mode, edit the Lifecycle Manager role to give it access to all resources.
 Run `kubectl edit clusterrole lifecycle-manager-manager-role` and have the following under `rules`:

    ```shell
    - apiGroups: